kim3-sudo/nhlskaters/variables.md

 ## Dataset Description

 This dataset contains player data from the 2021-22 season on all skaters in the NHL.
+The dataset contains 943 observations over 62 variables.
+Each observation is one player.

 ## Variable Descriptions